pingcap/docs/tidb-cloud/migrate-from-oracle-using-aws-dms.md

 ## Step 6.
 Create DMS endpoints

-1. In the [AWS DMS console](https://console.aws.amazon.com/dms/v2/home), click the `Endpoints` page.
+1. In the [AWS DMS console](https://console.aws.amazon.com/dms/v2/home), click the `Endpoints` menu item on the left pane.

 2. Create the Oracle source endpoint and the TiDB target endpoint.